gomgoma/2023-BigDataVisualization/README.md

 ### CSV & GeoJSON data
 Our repository contains the following data:
-* G20192-Columnes-ME-EN.csv : election data results with the number of votes each party receives with district, municipality, county (comarca) and province precision.
+* G20192-Columnes-ME-EN.csv : Spanish general election results from November 2019.
+It contains the number of votes each party received with district, municipality, county (comarca) and province precision, and participation data.
 Column heads were translated into English for transparency.
 * districts_BCN.geojson : map of Barcelona's districts [[Link to Source]](https://w20.bcn.cat/cartobcn/)
 * income_data.csv: average net income per person by Barcelona's districts, and Catalan municipalities, counties and provinces. [[Link to Source]](https://www.ine.es/jaxiT3/Tabla.htm?t=30896&L=0)
 * municipality_county_province_cat.csv: Administrative division of Catalonia into municipalities, counties and provinces.
 Used to average data from municipalities to counties and provinces. [[Adapted from here]](https://www.icgc.cat/Descarregues/Cartografia-vectorial/Divisions-administratives)